temperandforge/TF-Coding-Challenge/README.md

 ```

 ## Submission Instructions
-1. Fork the repository to your GitHub account
-2. Complete your implementation
+1. Complete your implementation
-3. Test thoroughly
+2. Test thoroughly
-4. Commit your changes with clear commit messages
+3. Commit your changes with clear commit messages
-5. Create a pull request to your fork with:
+4. Create a pull request to your fork with:
    - A summary of your approach
    - Testing instructions
    - Any challenges you faced